Memorials and services for the September 11 attacks: In other countries

-In Europe, annually a commemoration of September 11 to never forget, Nissoria was one of the first public places that dedicated a memorial to September 11 in Europe.
+In Europe, Nissoria was one of the first public places that dedicated a memorial to September 11 in Europe.
 Nissoria is in a small town located in the Province of Enna in Sicily, Italy.
 Two family members of this community, Vincenzo DiFazio and Salvatore Lopez, died on Sept 11 at the World Trade Center.

 The then-mayor Dr. Marco Murgo along with the Chiara family Benito Sr. and son Mario developed the project to dedicate a small plot of land adjacent to a local school and museum that was entitled "Parco 11 Settembre".
-The Commanding Officer of the nearby U.S. Naval Air Station Sigonella met with this delegation from Nissoria and embraced this truly heartfelt initiative.
+The Commanding Officer of the nearby U.S. Naval Air Station Sigonella met with this delegation from Nissoria.

 Ever since its dedication, and thanks to the present-day Mayor of Nissoria Dott.
 Armando Glorioso and Dott.
-Alberto Lunetta who continues this important event, a representation of both American and Italian military personnel from the nearby Military base NAS Sigonella comes to visit and annually commemorate along with all local Italian Authorities, Dignitaries and citizens who truly will never forget this tragic event.
+Alberto Lunetta, a representation of both American and Italian military personnel from the nearby Military base NAS Sigonella come to visit and annually commemorate along with all local Italian Authorities, Dignitaries and citizens.